remotestorage/remotestorage.js/README.md

 # remoteStorage.js

 A library for adding remoteStorage support to your client-side app.
 See [the tutorial](http://tutorial.unhosted.5apps.com) for example usage and [download](https://github.com/unhosted/remoteStorage.js/raw/master/build/latest/remoteStorage.js) the library.
+To use, check out 'master'.
+To contribute, check out '0.7' (but come to #unhosted on freenode or email michiel at unhosted.org first, so we can coordinate).

 ## Code example